-The application of the FOIA is the responsibility of the Compliance Officer within the Office Police and Crime Commissioner's (OPCC).
+The application of the FOIA is the responsibility of the Compliance Officer within the OPCC.
 They have a responsibility to ensure the following:

 - that FOIA requests are addressed in a timely and accurate manner. - that records are maintained in such a manner to ensure easy, appropriate, and timely retrieval of information.